microsoft/vscode-docs/docs/cpp/config-wsl.md

 ### Start a debugging session

-1. You are now ready to run the program.
-Make sure `helloworld.cpp` is the active file and press `kb(workbench.action.debug.start)` or from the main menu choose **Debug > Start Debugging**.
+1. Go back to `helloworld.cpp` so that it is the active file.
+2. Press `kb(workbench.action.debug.start)` or from the main menu choose **Debug > Start Debugging**.
 Before you start stepping through the code, let's take a moment to notice several changes in the user interface:

 - The Integrated Terminal appears at the bottom of the source code editor.
 In the **Debug Output** tab, you see output that indicates the debugger is up and running.
 - The editor highlights the first statement in the `main` method.
 This is a breakpoint that the C++ extension automatically sets for you: